yandthj/HPC/docs/Documentation/Systems/Vermilion/running.md

 ## Simple batch script

+Here is a sample batch script, *runopenmpi*, for running the hello world examples.

+!!! warning "Note"
-Here is a sample batch script, *runopenmpi*, for running the hello world examples .  **NOTE: You must build the applications before running this script.**   Please see **Building hello world first** below.
+    You must build the applications before running this script.
+Please see [Building hello world first](running.md#building-hello-world-first) below.

 ```
 #!/bin/bash